mit-plv/bedrock2/README.md

 Process the proof up to that point (Ctrl-c Ctrl-Enter), and make sure you see the source window and the window with the proof goal.
 Process a few more lines of the proof (Ctrl-c Ctrl-n), and make sure you can see how this stepping affects the proof goal.

+If you got up to here, you have successfully kicked the tires!

 Overview